chaseofthejungle/intro-to-lamp-stacks/README.md

 ## 1. <a name="lamp">What is a LAMP Stack?</a>

-LAMP stacks are integrated suites of technologies for gosting dynamic websites and web apps.
+LAMP stacks are integrated suites of technologies for hosting dynamic websites and web apps.
 In short, they are bundles of four core open-source (freely available to all and potentially maintained by anyone and any community) software components:

-1) **Linux** (providing an Operating System, as a fountain).
+1) **Linux** (providing an Operating System, which serves as the stack foundation).
 2) **Apache** (as a web server, handling incoming data requests and serving up web page data).
 3) **MySQL** (for database purposes, storing and keeping web asset data organized)
 4) A **server-side scripting language** (such as Python, PHP, or Perl... all beginning with 'P', hence the 'P' in 'LAMP'... to process server-side code and generate the dynamic content that will be sent back to the client--that is to say, a user's web browser).